 Unfortunately, this scenario is all too common for a lot of beginner runners.
 It’s a real learning curve when judging your pace on a run.

-You don’t know whether you’re going too fast or too slow.
-How exactly do you know when all you have to rely on is your heart rate or breathing?
+Have you ever wondered how fast you should be running when all you have to rely on is your hear rate or breathing?

 Pacing is one of the most important things to master, but is often overlooked my many runners.

-Calculating your pace is a useful way to determine how to pace your run and how fast you should be running your race.
-It can also help you train and run better.
+Calculating your pace is a useful way to determine how to pace your run and how fast you should be running.

 There are a lot of pace calculators online that can help you to calculate your pace for 5k, 10k, half marathon and marathon distances.